Wednesday, April 15, 2026

 1 pm Eastern | 12 om Central | 11 am Mountain | 10 am Pacific

 Keeping up with the evolution from paper to digital has remade how archives preserve a record of the past.
-Retiring RAN archivist Doris Malkmus will lead an interactive workshop simplifying new theories and practices in preserving historical records using the Archiving Toolkit.
+Retiring RAN archivist Doris Malkmus and new archivist Taylor McNeilly lead an interactive workshop simplifying new theories and practices in preserving historical records using the Archiving Toolkit.
 Talk with our archivist and develop a framework for saving your digital records.
-Bring your questions and concerns and see the many resources LGBTQ-RAN has to support you in preserving your history.
+The workshop addresses questions and concerns and offers an overview of the many resources LGBTQ-RAN has to support you in preserving your history.

 Tags